playcanvas/developer.playcanvas.com/content/en/tutorials/first-person-movement.md

 * Update a camera entity from the mouse input
 * Apply forces to move the player entity around the scene

-Note, the player's velocity is never set directly but he is moved by apply forces.
+Note, the player's velocity is never set directly but it is moved by applying forces via the rigidbody's API function [`applyForce`][3].

 On the rigidbody component, we also have the following values set in the Editor Inspector:
 * To limit the maximum velocity, we have linear damping applied that stops the player from sliding after the player has released input keys.